 Inflation is a continuous rise in the price level.
 Inflation means the value of money will fall and purchase relatively fewer goods than previously.

-- inflation will hurt those who keep cash savings and workers who have fixed wages
+- Inflation will hurt those who keep cash savings and workers with fixed wages.

 - Inflation will benefit those with large debts who, with rising prices, find it easier to pay back their debts

 Losers from inflation

 Savers.
 Traditionally savers lose from inflation.
 If prices rise, the value of money falls, and the real value of savings decline.
 For example, in periods of hyperinflation, people who had saved all their life could see the value of their savings wiped out because, with higher prices, their savings are effectively worthless.

 Inflation and Savings